Are you wondering if a WiFi booster can improve your home or RV’s WiFi signal?

 They also… don’t?

-Before you curse everyone who told you that they work (us included), try putting your WiFi booster in the same room as your WiFi router.
+Before you curse everyone who told you that they work (us included), try installing WiFi boosters in the same room as your traditional WiFi router.

 Work better?
 We thought it might!